AriFordsham/GHCWiki/template-haskell/blog-post-changes.md

 Points to notice

 - Unlike TH, the *only* way to construct a value of type `TExp` is with a quote.
-You cannot drop into do-ntation, nor use explicit construction of the values in the `Exp` algebraic data type.
+You cannot drop into do-notation, nor use explicit construction of the values in the `Exp` algebraic data type.
 That restriction limits expressiveness, but it enables the strong typing guarantees.

 - There are no declaration, type, or pattern quotes for these typed quotes.
 Only terms.